EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Bug Fix: Fixed empty API key from outputting any string (confused some users)
 * Other: Split main class file into multiple included files (help organize the main class file (sub-files located in /lib/inc/)
 * Other: Began to build up a [Wiki](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/wiki) on Github , for plug in installation/usage instructions
-* Other: Altered single/double opt-in strings inside shortcode_form.php
+* Other: Altered single/double opt-in strings inside shortcode_form.php ([reference thread](https://wordpress.org/support/topic/code-mangling-on-script-use-in-messageserror-handling))
+* Other: Removed 'Interest Group Label' option, as users can now update the name from within the plugin

 = 5.1.2 - December 3rd, 2014 =